-Writing doesn’t have to be “all work and no play.”
+What does a costume closet have to do with writing?
+Well, writing doesn’t have to be all work and no play, after all!
 By adding a dose of fun to your child’s writing time, you can actually turn an assignment into an eagerly anticipated experience!

 Create a Costume Closet

-Some children are delighted with the idea of theatre and acting.
+Some children are delighted with the idea of theater and acting.
 They might enjoy their writing time a bit more if they can dress up as their main character.

 If your child likes this idea, assemble a Costume Closet or other place such as a suitcase or laundry basket.

 Costume Closet Accessory Ideas

 - Shirt and dresses

 - Suit jackets, vests, and trench coats

 - Neckties and bow ties

 - Bits and pieces from old costumes such as a cowboy hat and holster, nurse’s cap and toy stethoscope, magnifying glass, or eye patch